Want to do this tour guided?

 Terrain

-The route is part of the National Cycle Network and follows traffic-free paths and quiet roads.
+The route follows traffic-free paths and quiet roads.
 There are forest trails with some roots and stones, and forestry roads with small sections of rough track with chunky, looser gravel.
-We recommend either a hybrid bike, or a mountain bike fitted with semi-slick tyres, as parts of this route are not suitable for a road bike.
+We recommend either a hybrid bike, gravel bike, or a mountain bike fitted with semi-slick tyres, as parts of this route are not suitable for a road bike.

 Leisure Cycling Grade